Jim Krueger: Early life

 Jim Krueger and his brother grew up in Milwaukee, Wisconsin.
 He developed an interest in comic books and storytelling in his youth, and has described a fateful trip to Disney World as a seminal event in his burgeoning love of fiction.
 When his family arrived at the amusement park amid a hurricane.
 Krueger relates, "So, you had these giant shards of light coming down through the clouds, and my dad looked down at me and said, 'Now you know why they call it the Magic Kingdom.'
 [And it started me thinking:] What does it mean to go to another world?
 There [are] always storms, there [are] always tunnels, [and] there [is] always darkness moving to light."
 Krueger eventually began reading comic books, with Superman being his introduction to the medium, while his brother preferred more expansive, ethical gray area in the stories featuring Batman.
 Krueger would later comment, "I remember being extremely jealous that he got Batman.
-I [now] have a whole lecture on 'Surperman versus Batman' and the Superman I want to see."
-Krueger's father eventually came to use comics as an incentive for Kruger's physical labor.
-Kruger relates, "He had a garage, so he would take me on tow jobs.
+I [now] have a whole lecture on 'Superman versus Batman' and the Superman I want to see."
+Krueger's father eventually came to use comics as an incentive for Krueger's physical labor.
+Krueger relates, "He had a garage, so he would take me on tow jobs.
 His payment for me going on these tow jobs would be a couple new comic books—sitting on the seat of the tow truck."

 Krueger attended Marquette University, where he majored in journalism, and minored in marketing.
 He graduated in 1989 with a degree in journalism.